 [Oury] During the winter of 1870-71, these murders and depredations were so numerous as to threaten the abandonment of nearly all the settlements outside of Tucson, especially that of San Pedro, the most numerous and most important of them all.
 In the meantime, the citizens of Tucson were aroused, meetings were held upon the occurrence of each new murder or outrage, representations were made to the right Royal Whitman, that his Indians were plundering and murdering our people, which he denied, and stood ready to prove by every striker on the reservation that his Indians never left the place.

-[It never occured to Oury or his mob that Lt.
+[It never occurred to Oury or his mob that Lt.
 Whitman was right.
 The Aravaipa Apeches who had surrendered to Whitman were impoverished, starving, and had few horses.
 Thus they were hardly capable of raiding.
 The Aravaipas were badly beaten and wanted nothing more of war.
 They had, in fact, started planting their crops, as federal government under the Grant Peace Policy wanted them to do.

 Moreover, Whitman was meticulous in counting the assembled Aravaipa Apache warriors every two or three days.
 So he knew for certain that this band of Apaches could not have committed the raids Oury, Elais and other Tucsonans claimed.]